khadeercodes/Employee-Attendance-System/README.md

 I built this using React for the frontend and Node.js with Express for the backend.
 The UI uses a neumorphism design (soft shadows, clean look) that I really like.
 It's fully functional and ready to use.

-## Screenshots

-> **Note:** Screenshots will be added soon.
-The application features a modern neumorphism UI design with clean, soft shadows and an intuitive interface.

 ### Application Features

 - **Login & Registration Pages** - Clean authentication interface with neumorphism design